AlonFreidkin/BGRacing_2026/README.md

 5. open another terminal, and then do the command `cd basic_publisher`

-6. build the second image with docker `docker build -t basic_publisher`
+6. build the second image with docker `docker build -t basic_publisher .`

 7. create a network `docker network create ros2_net`